Digital-Intelligence-Unit/diu-npm-repositories/README.md

 ### Contributions

-This code has been authored by colleagues in the Digital Intelligence Unit @ NHS Blackpool CCG.
+This code has been authored by colleagues in the Digital Intelligence Unit @ L&SC ICB.

 _This project and all code within is © Crown copyright and available under the terms of the Open Government 3.0 licence._